-- Enough fresh dill to make a bed under the fish, and to cover the top
+- Fresh dill to make a bed under the fish and to cover the top

 - Fill a container large enough to hold the fish with water and salt the water generously.
 Gently place the fillet in the salted water and soak 10 minutes.
 Rinse well under cool running water and pat dry.
 Dump the salt water out of the container, rinse, and dry.